-Arriving at a diagnosis of Attention Deficit Disorder is only part of the issue.
-A very important part.
+Arriving at a diagnosis of Attention Deficit Disorder is only part of the issue – a crucial role.
 But once diagnosed, treatment options are numerous and need to be approached with patience and even creativity.
-In other words, this is a “spectrum disorder”.
+In other words, this is a “spectrum disorder.”
 Each of us has a slightly different presentation.
-The patient and the doctor need to work through the diagnosis and the many treatment options slowly, trying more than a “one size fits all” approach.
+The patient and the doctor need to slowly work through the diagnosis and the many treatment options, trying more than a “one size fits all” approach.
 The treating physician needs to monitor progress and help and encourage you to self-optimize.
 Your treatment is unique.
-Some do better on extended release medications, some do better on intermittent, short-term medications.
-Some simply need relief from hyperactivity, while others need help with their attention deficit.
+Some do better on extended-release medications; some do better on intermittent, short-term medications.
+Some need relief from hyperactivity, while others need help with their attention deficit.
 Some need both.
-The medication is not an end-all solution.
-And frankly, while many think of the attention deficit as just that, a “deficit” it can also be our greatest strength.
-I am an English Professor, Physician, former Army Captain, Cabinet Maker, and speak three languages fluently, because of my ADHD, not in spite of it.
+The drug is not an end-all solution.
+And frankly, while many think of the attention deficit as just that, a “deficit,” it can also be our greatest strength.
+I am an English Professor, Physician, former Army Captain, and Cabinet Maker.
+I speak three languages fluently because of my ADHD, not despite it.

-If you suspect you have an Attention Deficit Disorder, or have been previously diagnosed with an attention deficit, and want to optimize your treatment or consider alternative treatments, I would be happy to work with you and share my own experience.
-There are medications that might change your life…and there are also many proven non-pharmacological approaches that can help too!
-Of course, I cannot guarantee I have the solution for you, but I can guarantee that I will listen respectfully, that we will talk honestly and frankly, and that we will work together earnestly to get you the chance you deserve.
+If you suspect you have an Attention Deficit Disorder or have been previously diagnosed with an attention deficit and want to optimize your treatment or consider alternative therapies, I would be happy to work with you and share my own experience.
+Some medications might change your life.
+Many proven non-pharmacological approaches can help too!
+Of course, I cannot guarantee I have the solution for you.
+However, I can guarantee that I will listen respectfully, that we will talk honestly and frankly, and that we will work together earnestly to get you the chance you deserve.